 The purpose of ETL (Extract, Transform and Load) is to provide optimized data loading processes without losing data quality.
 The ETL process takes the most time during development and consumes the most time during implementation.
 Identifying data sources during the data modeling phase can help reduce ETL development time.
-Failure at this stage of the process may lead to poor performance of the ETL process and the entire data warehouse system.
+Failure at this stage of the process may lead to the poor performance of the ETL process and the entire data warehouse system.

 OLAP or Tabular cubes designing

-On-Line Analytical Processing (OLAP) is an engine that provides infrastructure for ad-hoc queries and multidimensional analyzes.
+On-Line Analytical Processing (OLAP) is an engine that provides an infrastructure for ad-hoc queries and multidimensional analyzes.
 Requirements for dimensions and measures of OLAP cubes must be specified at the beginning of the data warehouse design process.
 Below are three key elements of OLAP design:

 - Grouping measures – numerical values that we want to analyze (such as revenues, number of customers, the number of products purchased by customers, or the average purchase amount).